HugoBlox/theme-academic-cv/content/en/details/index.md

 Like every year, the fight takes place at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), a beautiful bivouac which has the desiderable characteristics of being both easy to reach and positioned at an elevation of 1737 m, where snow is often plentiful.
 It's pretty simple: we go there, we have some fun, we eat a warm lunch, we have some more fun and we go back home, happy and tired.

-## COVID-19 notice
-The Battle takes place in the open, which minimises the risk of exposure to the virus.
-Nevertheless, participants are required to wear a mask whenever possible and maintain social distancing.

-Additionally, participants are required to comply to all local and national COVID regulations.

 ## Where and when do we meet?
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip!
 We will meet in front of **Belluno's train station** the morning of the **7th of January, 2023, at 07:30**.